 Are you out of work and don’t know what to do next?
 When do you have to register with the Job Centre and how does it work?
-Will you get support at all, and how long can you get it?
+Will you get support at all, and how long can you receive it?
 All these questions are answered in this article.

 Are you out of work and don’t know what to do next?
 When do you have to register with the Job Centre and how does it work?
-Will you get support at all, and how long can you get it?
+Will you get support at all, and how long can you receive it?
 All these questions are answered in this article.

 If you are due to be made redundant on a certain date and are interested in receiving unemployment benefits, it is best to register within three working days of leaving your job.
 In this case, your unemployment benefit will start the day after you leave your job.
 However, whether you get unemployment benefits depends on whether you have paid pension contributions for at least 12 months in the past two years.
 The amount is then based on your average net earnings in your last job.
 For the first two months you will receive a benefit equivalent to 65% of this earnings, 50% for the next two months and 45% for the rest of the time.